Multi-Game PC Setup with Dynamic Instructions Display

 On the desktop, create a folder named "wallpapers".
 In this folder, put a default background named "000" in an appropriate format (JPG or PNG).
 You can place any number of other wallpapers that will be randomly selected and replace the default background, acting as loading messages.
 Ensure they have names that will be sorted after "000" alphabetically.

-As an example, my own setup contains an static image named 000.png, and the loading images are sequentially numbered and consist of text written over the same imge, with messages such as "GET READY" and "GOOD LUCK" and "ONLY ONE WILL WIN".
+As an example, my own setup contains an static image named 000.png, and the loading images are sequentially numbered and consist of text written over the same image, with messages such as "GET READY" and "GOOD LUCK" and "ONLY ONE WILL WIN".

 This step is handled by wallpaper.py.
-Open it and edit line 20 to the path of the wallpapers folder, with double backslashes, if necessary.
+Open it and edit line 22 to the path of the wallpapers folder, with double backslashes, if necessary.

-Raspberry Pi Setup, Part 1
+Raspberry Pi Setup

 This setup will use the standard Raspberry Pi OS with desktop environment.
 Install it with the Raspberry Pi Imager or your alternative imager of choice.
-The rest of this section assumes the default username pi
+The rest of this section assumes the default username pi, and Bookworm is the installed version of Raspberry Pi OS.

 The Raspberry Pi will be connected to its own dedicated display.
-For setup, it will need an internet connection to download updates and other software, but once deployed, it will be connected by ethernet to the PC and have no internet access.
-The media player mpv will be used to show the media in the directory /home/pi/Pictures/idle
+For setup, it will need an internet connection to download updates and other software, but once deployed, no internet access will be needed as long as it is in service for this task.
+The media player mpv will be used to show the media in the directory /home/pi/Pictures/idle while no game is loaded.
+When a game is loaded, a matching image file in the directory /home/pi/Pictures/games will replace it, until the game is unloaded.
+Depending on how the Raspberry Pi is mounted in your setup, updating the images may require remote access, either with SFTP over SSH or Samba access, which is outside the scope of this guide.

-, and enable autologin to the desktop of the default user.
+Set the Raspberry Pi OS installation up to your preferences.
+Additionally set up networking on your local network, enable SSH access, update the OS with apt update && apt upgrade, and enable autologin to the desktop of the default user.
 The steps to do this are outside the scope of this guide, as the exact process is subject to change over time as Raspberry Pi OS evolves.

-Next, install mpv and create directories:
+Install mpv and create directories:

-sudo apt install mpv lua-socket
+sudo apt install mpv

 mkdir /home/pi/.config/mpv